LASP-Libera/libera_utils/doc/source/custom-pages/developer-setup/dev_environment_setup.md

    `poetry install` command without `--extras` will implicitly uninstall any previously installed extras.
 5. To install dependency "groups" (think labels), which may or may not be optional, use the `--with` and `--without` flags for Poetry. e.g. `poetry install --with docgen` will install the dependencies for the optional group "docgen".
-6. Verify that the `libera_sdp` package was installed correctly by running `sdp --version`.
+6. Verify that the `libera_utils` package was installed correctly by running `sdp --version`.
 This runs the `sdp` command line utility that is included in the package.
 You can also directly check that the `sdp` entrypoint exists in `venv/bin`.
 This can also be run with `poetry run sdp --version`.
 7. Next, go run the tests (tests require all extras to be installed).